quietui/quiet/docs/docs/developers/contributing.md

 When necessary, make use of `console.warn()` to inform users of warnings and `console.error()` of errors.
 Use `console.error()` more sparingly.
 The first argument should always be a human-readable message explaining what happened and how to fix it.
 Be verbose, but concise.
 If necessary, the second argument should be a reference to the dispatching element.

 Components should never use `console.log()`.

+### The word "ID"

+For consistency, the `id` attribute should be displayed in lowercase when referring to an attribute or property.
+Everywhere else, it should be spelled "ID" and the plural form "IDs."

 ### Whiskers